ictTuri/LMS-ikub-intership/README.md

 and different books on the library.

 #### Registration, Login with (JWT)
-After registration, users will wait for his accout activation.After activation he can login and proceed as per his/her role and authorities granted.
+After registration, users will wait for his account activation.After activation he can login and proceed as per his/her role and authorities granted.
 Admin after login he/her can have access on managing the users, activating them and deleting.
 Secretary after login can have access on creating, viewing, updating and deleting books